-FILTRATION SYSTEMS BIN CLASSIFICATION OF SYSTEM CONVENTIONAL FILTRATION TREATMENT (INCLUDING SOFTENING) DIRECT FILTRATION SLOW SAND OR DIATOMACEOUS EARTH FILTRATION ALTERNATIVE FILTRATION TECHNOLOGIES Bin 1 No additional treatment No additional treatment No additional treatment No additional treatment Bin 2 1.0-log treatment 1.5-log treatment 1.0-log treatment 4.0-log removal and inactivation Bin 3 2.0-log treatment 2.5-log treatment 2.0-log treatment 5.0-log removal and inactivation Bin 4 2.5-log treatment 3.0-log treatment 2.5-log treatment 5.5-log removal and inactivation 1 Santana alaasifiadin Ding 2 and 4 movest and hierre et le est 1 0 le s f - d diti 1 Commenter - ·····
+FILTRATION SYSTEMS BIN CLASSIFICATION OF SYSTEM CONVENTIONAL FILTRATION TREATMENT (INCLUDING SOFTENING) DIRECT FILTRATION SLOW SAND OR DIATOMACEOUS EARTH FILTRATION ALTERNATIVE FILTRATION TECHNOLOGIES Bin 1 No additional treatment No additional treatment No additional treatment No additional treatment Bin 2 1.0-log treatment 1.5-log treatment 1.0-log treatment 4.0-log removal and inactivation Bin 3 (1) 2.0-log treatment 2.5-log treatment 2.0-log treatment 5.0-log removal and inactivation Bin 4 (1) 2.5-log treatment 3.0-log treatment 2.5-log treatment 5.5-log removal and inactivation

-Systems classified in Bins 3 and 4 must achieve at least 1.0-log of additional Cryptosporidium treatment using either one or a combination of the following: bag filters, bank filtration, cartridge filters, chlorine dioxide, membranes, ozone, or UV.
+1. Systems classified in Bins 3 and 4 must achieve at least 1.0-log of additional Cryptosporidium treatment using either one or a combination of the following: bag filters, bank filtration, cartridge filters, chlorine dioxide, membranes, ozone, or UV.

-OPTIONS CRYPTOSPORIDIUM TREATMENT CREDIT AND IMPLEMENTATION CRITERIA SOURCE PROTEC TION AND MANAGEMENT Watershed control program 0.5-log credit for program comprising required elements, annual program status report, and regular watershed survey.
-PRE-FILTRATION Pre-sedimentation basin with coagulation 0.5-log credit during any month that pre-sedimentation basins achieve a monthly mean reduction of 0.5-log or greater in turbidity or alternative State-approved performance criteria.
-Two-stage lime softening 0.5-log credit for two-stage softening where chemical addition and hardness precipitation occur in both stages.
+CRYPTOSPORIDIUM TREATMENT CREDIT AND IMPLEMENTATION CRITERIA SOURCE PROTECTION AND MANAGEMENT 0.5-log credit for program comprising required elements, annual program status report, and regular watershed survey.
+PRE-FILTRATION 0.5-log credit during any month that pre-sedimentation basins achieve a monthly mean reduction of 0.5-log or greater in turbidity or alternative State-approved performance criteria.
+(2) 0.5-log credit for two-stage softening where chemical addition and hardness precipitation occur in both stages.
 All plant flow must pass through both stages.
-Bank filtration 0.5-log credit for 25-foot setback; 1.0-log credit for 50-foot setback; aquifer must be unconsolidated sand containing at least 10% fines; average turbidity in wells must be less than 1 NTU.
-TREATMENT PER FORMANCE Combined filter performance 0.5-log credit for combined filter effluent turbidity less than or equal to 0.15 NTU in at least 95% of measurements each month.
-Individual filter performance 0.5-log credit (in addition to 0.5-log combined filter performance credit) if individual filter effluent turbidity is less than or equal to 0.15 NTU in at least 95% of samples each month in each filter and is never greater than 0.3 NTU in two consecutive measurements in any filter.
-ADDITIONAL FIL TRATION Bag or cartridge filters (individual filters) Up to 2.0-log credit based on the removal efficiency demonstrated during challenge testing with a 1.0-log factor of safety.
-Bag or cartridge filters (in series) Up to 2.5-log credit based on the removal efficiency demonstrated during challenge testing with a 0.5-log factor of safety.
-Membrane filtration Log credit equivalent to removal efficiency demonstrated in challenge testing, direct integrity testing, and continuous indirect integrity monitoring.
+(3) 0.5-log credit for 25-foot setback; 1.0-log credit for 50-foot setback; aquifer must be unconsolidated sand containing at least 10% fines; average turbidity in wells must be less than 1 NTU.
+(4) TREATMENT PERFORMANCE 0.5-log credit for combined filter effluent turbidity less than or equal to 0.15 NTU in at least 95% of measurements each month.
+0.5-log credit (in addition to 0.5-log combined filter performance credit) if individual filter effluent turbidity is less than or equal to 0.15 NTU in at least 95% of samples each month in each filter and is never greater than 0.3 NTU in two consecutive measurements in any filter.
+ADDITIONAL FILTRATION Up to 2.0-log credit based on the removal efficiency demonstrated during challenge testing (5) with a 1.0-log factor of safety.
+Up to 2.5-log credit based on the removal efficiency demonstrated during challenge testing (5) with a 0.5-log factor of safety.
+Log credit equivalent to removal efficiency demonstrated in challenge testing, direct integrity testing, and continuous indirect integrity monitoring.
 The required testing applies to other pathogens if membrane removal credits are claimed.
-Second stage filtration 0.5-log credit for second separate granular media filtration stage if treatment train includes coagulation before first filter.
-Slow sand filters 2.5-log credit as secondary filtration step; 3.0-log credit as a primary filtration process.
-INACTIVATION Chlorine dioxide Log credit based on measured CT in relation to Table 8.27.
-Ozone Log credit based on measured CT in relation to Table 8.28.
-UV Log credit based on validated UV dose in relation to Table 8.29.7
+0.5-log credit for second separate granular media filtration stage if treatment train includes coagulation before first filter.
+2.5-log credit as secondary filtration step; 3.0-log credit as a primary filtration process.
+(6)